Him188/Notes-for-CAIE/Physics/A2 Terms & Definitions.md

 Gravitation, Electromagnetism
 -----------------------------

+### What is meant by a `magnetic field`
+- Region of space where there is a force
+- ... acting on moving charge.

 ### State `Newton's third law of motion` \[1\]

 *When two bodies interact, force on one body is equal but opposite in direction to force on the other body.*